-For details, see "Emissions Inspection and Maintenance (I/M) programs" in Section 6.
+For details, see "Emissions Inspection and Maintenance (I/M) programs" on page 216 in Section 6.

 (g) Low Fuel Level Warning Light

 This light comes on when the fuel level in the tank becomes nearly empty.
 Fill up the tank as soon as possible.